Menu Close

 Contact us today to learn more about Calder Woods

-How to Talk to Senior Parent About Assisted Living
+How to Talk to a Senior Parent About Assisted Living

-young woman speaking with her father at breakfast table wondering how to talk to senior parent about assisted living
+young woman seated on couch with her mother as she explores how to talk to senior parent about assisted living

 Assisted living is a term that can be confusing for older adults and their families as it is sometimes used interchangeably with other types of senior living options.
 For many seniors who need a little extra help with daily tasks like bathing and dressing, assisted living may be the best choice.
-But convincing seniors to go to assisted living may be a challenge.
-Learn how to talk to the seniors in your life about assisted living by sharing how it can help improve their quality of life.
+However, convincing seniors to go to assisted living may be a challenge.
+Talking to aging parents about assisted living can help improve their quality of life.

-When you choose Buckner Calder Woods, your parents will enjoy a wide array of amenities in a beautiful location.
+When you choose Calder Woods, your parents will enjoy a wide array of amenities in a beautiful location.
 We offer a full continuum of care, a friendly staff, and high-quality dining options.
-Reach out to us today at 409.407.7636 if you need advice on how to talk to your senior parents about assisted living.
+Contact us today at 409.407.7636 if you need advice on how to talk to your senior parents about senior assisted living services.

-The Importance of Convincing Seniors to Go to Assisted Living
+The Importance of Talking with Parents About Assisted Living

 For many seniors, assisted living might be a great option.
-However, some older adults may have hesitations about moving into an assisted living facility.
-This can create some stress and tension, especially if they require daily assistance but do not have someone in their life that can provide it.
+However, some older adults hesitate to move into an assisted living facility.
+This can create some stress and tension, especially if they require daily assistance but do not have someone in their life who can provide it.

 Loved ones may feel guilty that they cannot provide frequent help for their aging parents, but understandably, you may still need to work a full-time job, care for your own children or grandchildren, and look after your own health.
 It also may be challenging if you do not live close to your parents and must frequently commute to help them out.
 Instead of continuing to deal with feelings of guilt or frustration, learn how to discuss assisted living with parents so that you can help them have the best quality of life without burning yourself out.